thewhitetulip/intro-to-vuejs/3_building_the_front_end.md

 	1. author
 	1. time

 Along with this, we also need to be able to toggle the visibility of our noteContent, there is a button at the top right corner near the note title, when we click that, it should toggle visibility of noteContent.
 We will be using Vue to do that.
-This is why, we need a boolean variable to store the state of visibility. that's where `showComment` comes into picture.
+This is why, we need a boolean variable to store the state of visibility.
+That's where `showComment` comes into picture.
 It's default value is false.
 When we click it, it should turn to true.

 > For those who are coming from a jQuery background, it would be difficult at first to stop thinking in the jQuey way, but it is important to start thinking in the "Vue" way of doing things.